MicrosoftDocs/OfficeDocs-Enterprise-pr.pt-BR/Enterprise/accessible-diagramon-premises-ediscovery-flow.md

 O componente do Lync 2013 arquiva o conteúdo do Lync no Exchange 2013.

-#### <a name="windows-file-shares"></a>ComPartilhamentos de arquivos do Windows
+#### <a name="windows-file-shares"></a>Compartilhamentos de arquivos do Windows

-O componente de comPartilhamentos de arquivos do Windows fornece resultados de rastreamento para o SSA no farm do SharePoint Services.
+O componente de compartilhamentos de arquivos do Windows fornece resultados de rastreamento para o SSA no farm do SharePoint Services.

 ### <a name="legend"></a>Legenda